blackjetrock/fx502p-sd/README.md

 The FX502P communicates with the gadget using the INV SAVE INV EXE keystroke.
 This saves the current display value to the tape interface.
-The commands are coded in numbers, so to issue a command enter the number on the calculator and hen press INV SAVE INV EXE
+The commands are coded in numbers, so to issue a command enter the number on the calculator and then press INV SAVE INV EXE So, for example, to display the help text page onm the OLED display you need to enter 1.0E40 and then INV SAVE INV EXE.
+The help text should then be shown on the OLED display.

 1.0 E40

 This command displays help text on the OLED screen.
 Press the decimal point key to move to the next page of help text.

+1.1 E40

+Display status page

+1.2 E40
+Display the graphics page.
+Pixels can be set on this page using the graphics commands

+1.3 E40
+Display memory page.
+This page shows memories that have been sent using an INV SAVE EXE in MODE 1

+1.4 E40
+Display text page. text can be placed on this page with the text commands.

+1.5 E40
+Display token page
+This page display program tokens sent using INV SAVE EXE in MODE 3 Page using the decimal point key.

+1.6 E40
+This page displays the current date and time.
+An RTC module must be attached using I2C.

+1.70 E40
+Turns printing off

+1.71 E40
+Turns printing on

 A.BC E47

 This sets the current filename for programs to PABC.DAT.
 This is needed as even though the file number is entered on the calculator when savng and loading that number does not go over the interface when loading.

 A.BC E48

 This set sthe current filename to MABC for memory saving and loading.

 A.BCD E49

-This sets the filename bank to ABCD
+This sets the filename bank to ABCD.
+The filename banks are a way to have more than 1000 programs or memories stored on an SD card.

 Real Time Clock Commands
 ------------------------
 This requires an DS3231 I2C real time clock module to hold the time and date.
 It needs to be attached to the I2C

-1.0 E 42 : Read date
+1.0 E42 : Read date

 After this is received, the date can be read using an

 	 inv LOAD inv EXE
 	  or
 	 inv LOAD EXE

 The date is in either the X register or the F memory respectively.

-2.0 E 42 Read time
+2.0 E42 : Read time

 After this is received, the time can be read using an

 	 inv LOAD inv EXE
 	  or
 	 inv LOAD EXE

 respectively.

-2.yymmdd E42 Set date
+2.yymmdd E42 : Set date

-3.hhmmss E42 Set time
+3.hhmmss E42 : Set time

 Text Display Commands